openshift/microshift/test/README.md

 On a `development host`, use `./test/bin/composer_cleanup.sh` to stop any running jobs, remove everything from the queue, and delete existing builds.

+> It is recommended to use `./scripts/image-builder/cleanup.sh -full` to
+> fully clean Image Builder jobs and cache, also restarting its services.

 On a `hypervisor host`, use `./test/bin/scenario.sh cleanup` to remove the test infrastructure for a scenario.